 Executive Master of Public Service and Administration in Public Service and Administration

-The Bush School of Government and Public Service offers a 39 graduate credit hour online, non-thesis Executive Master of Public Service and Administration (EMPSA) program leading to a Master of Public Service and Administration degree.
-Designed for executives and managers with at least five years professional experience, the program requires one week in residence on the Texas A&M University campus in College Station, Texas, two separate times during the program for a total of a two week residence period.
+The Bush School of Government and Public Service offers an online, non-thesis Executive Master of Public Service and Administration (EMPSA) program leading to a Master of Public Service and Administration degree.
+The program is designed for individuals, executives, and managers with at least five years cumulative experience in public service--including at least three years at the middle-to-upper level.
+The program requires one week in residence on the Texas A&M University campus in College Station, Texas two separate times during the program for a total of a two week residence period.

 Students may select between the three tracks of Homeland Security, Nonprofit Management, or Public Management.
 Students who have professional or executive-level experience will be provided unique development opportunities throughout their study to strengthen and enhance executive-level decision making skills.

 This program is approved for delivery via asynchronous distance education technology.

 - Degree Plan